Consistency of the Full and Reduced Order Models for Evolve-Filter-Relax Regularization of Convection-Dominated, Marginally-Resolved Flows: Model Reduction With Respect to Time

-where $\mathsf w^{k+1} \in \mathbb R^{r_{\bu s}}$ and $\overline{\mathsf w}^{k+1} \in \mathbb R^{r_{\bu s}}$ are the unknown reduced coefficient vectors of the evolved and filtered velocity fields, respectively, as defined in \eqref{eqn:ws}.
-All the matrices in~\eqref{eqn:efr-efrrom-system} have been defined in \eqref{eq:MK} and \eqref{eq:CB}.
-Although the DF has been widely used in a ROM framework \cite{GirfoglioQuainiRozza2020,fluids6090302,iliescu2017regularized,sabetghadam2012alpha,wells2017evolve,xie2017approximate}, to the best of our knowledge, the analysis of a \emph{Relax} step is still limited \cite{gunzburger2019evolve}.
-We stress that, {at the ROM level,} the computational effort of the DF filter (II)$_r$ and the relaxation step (III)$_r$ is negligible and thus the costs of the EFR-ROM and EFR-EFRROM will be comparable. \begin{remark} We remark that, for the NSE, the online phase still depends on the FOM dimension and this affects the EFR-ROM and EFR-EFRROM performances in terms of computational time.
+\begin{remark} We remark that, for the NSE, the online phase still depends on the FOM dimension and this affects the EFR-noEFR and EFR-EFR performances in terms of computational time.
 For this reason we are not presenting a comparative analysis between the FOM and the ROM solutions with respect to the computational costs.
 To overcome this issue, hyper-reduction techniques, such as the empirical interpolation method (EIM), may be employed, see, e.g. \cite{barrault2004empirical} or \cite[Chapter 5]{hesthaven2015certified}.
 However, this goes beyond the scope of the present work. \end{remark}